More results on weighted independent domination: An NP-hardness result

-\begin{theo} The WID problem is NP-hard in the class of $(C_4, Sun_3)$-free sat-graphs. \end{theo} \begin{proof} We prove the theorem by transforming the decision version of the {\sc domination} problem in $(C_3,C_4,C_5,C_6)$-free graphs to the WID problem in $(C_4, Sun_3)$-free graphs.
+\begin{theorem} The WID problem is NP-hard in the class of $(C_4, Sun_3)$-free sat-graphs. \end{theorem} \begin{proof} We prove the theorem by transforming the decision version of the {\sc minimum dominating set} problem in $(C_3,C_4,C_5,C_6)$-free graphs to the WID problem in $(C_4, Sun_3)$-free graphs.
 Since the former problem in NP-complete (see \cite{Kor90}), this will prove that the latter is NP-hard.

 For an $n$-vertex graph $G = (V,E)$ let us define the graph $G' = (V',E')$ with vertex set $V' = \{v_1,v_2,v_3 : v \in V\}$ and edge set

 $E' = \{ (v_1,v_2), (v_2,v_3): v \in V\} \cup \{ (w_2,v_3), (w_3,v_2) : (w,v) \in E\} \cup \{(w_3, v_3) : w, v \in V, u \neq v\}$.